| On a weed-grown spur behind the shop, or at the far end of the yard, sits

 operation, they still retained a steam-era appearance.
 Steam wisped from

+their blades, keeping them free of snow accumulation.
 At Emigrant Gap the snow was only a few feet deep, but at Norden, near

 the summit, there was an accumulated snowpack about 17 feet deep.
 Despite